Hamunii/ToiletLeechIsReal/Assets/AboutAssets.md

 ### Basics

+> [!TIP]
-**Pro Tip!** Don't press random keys, as Blender has a lot of keyboard shortcuts and you might have no idea what you just did or how to undo it.
+> Don't press random keys, as Blender has a lot of keyboard shortcuts and you might have no idea what you just did or how to undo it.
 That said, keyboard shortcuts can speed up your workflow by a lot, and you can use this [Blender Shortcuts Cheat Sheet](https://docs.google.com/document/d/1zPBgZAdftWa6WVa7UIFUqW_7EcqOYE0X743RqFuJL3o/edit?pli=1#heading=h.ftqi9ub1gec3) by Blender Guru, which can be useful.

 If you have absolutely no experience with Blender, the 4 first parts of this series will be relevant.
 [Blender 4.0 Beginner Donut Tutorial](https://www.youtube.com/playlist?list=PLjEaoINr3zgEPv5y--4MKpciLaoQYZB1Z) (playlist) - Blender Guru